socialgorithm/ultimate-ttt-docs/sections/player/writing_player.md

 ## Python Starter Project

+After you've cloned the repository (Initial Implementations section above), you need to ensure you have Python3 installed, run `python3 -v` and ensure it prints 3.6.

-> You'll need to have python3 installed.
-See https://www.python.org/downloads/ for instructions, and download the latest version (3.6).
+> If you don't have Python3 installed, see https://www.python.org/downloads/ for instructions, and download the latest version (3.6).

 Once that's done, you need to install the `ultimate_ttt` package on which this player depends: